Bay Area Multifamily Investment Sales

 Bay Area Multifamily Broker — Institutional Discipline, Independent Alignment

-18,000+ units of career closed volume across the highest-barrier multifamily market in the United States.
-Institutional disposition advisory above $10M.
+Two decades of producer-level institutional multifamily experience across the highest-barrier apartment market in the United States.
+Independent disposition advisory above $10M.

 Why the Bay Area is the most demanding multifamily market in the U.S.